tschwarz01/esda-lz-refactored/README.md

 ### Gaps
 - CICD (GHA Worflow / ADO Pipeline)
 - Azure Policy
-- Realistic IAM
+- Realistic IAM implementation
 - Room for improvement re: monitor diagnostic settings
 - Meta db for Databricks is present; however, cluster(s) will not automatically leverage the db
+- The ingestion framework data factory, which shares the VMSS used by the 'integration' data factory's self-hosted integration runtime, is not consistently deploying on the first execution.
+It should perhaps be omitted from initial release of the template until a resolution is found.
-- **need to implement example "data product" using separate tf deployment"**
+- **Need to implement example "data product" using separate tf deployment"**